fugu-chop/launch_school/ls171_assessment/LS171_revision_2.md

 A port is an identifier for a specific application process.
 It is used through the multiplexing capabilities of the Transport layer.
 A port will typically be combined with an IP address to create a socket, which provides a specific location where a request can be sent from and responded to by the server.
 On the server end, some ports are reserved for well known applications (e.g. port 80 is reserved on the server end for HTTP requests).
 On the client end, ephemeral ports (i.e. temporary ports) as assigned to applications for usage.
 Which ports these are depends on the client's operating system.

 ### What is a socket?
 What is it used for?
-The conceptual definition of a socket is a combination of an IP address and a port (this should be distinguished from the implementation of a socket, e.g. UNIX sockets).
+The conceptual definition of a socket is a combination of an IP address and a port, and can be regarded as a communication end-point (this should be distinguished from the implementation of a socket).
 Sockets are used as part of the multiplexing capabilities offered at the Transport layer.
 In a connection-oriented system, a socket object would be instantiated for each incoming socket, such that a dedicated virtual connection is established between client and server for each application process (the combination of the source and destination socket is known as a _four-tuple_).
 In a connectionless system, only a single socket object is instantiated on the server, and messages are simply responded to in the order they are received.
 In both cases, the socket of the client helps the server identify where to send a response to.

 ### What is a connection-oriented network system?
 What is an example of this?
 A connection-oriented network system establishes dedicated sockets for each source of application data between the client and the server.
 A connection-oriented network system enables reliability function by enabling things like: